Knee Valgus in Handball Goalkeeping

 Plyometric exercises improve power, agility, and neuromuscular control, which are crucial for explosive movements and safe landings.

-• Box Jumps – Improve power and teach proper landing mechanics, emphasizing soft landings with knees slightly bent.
+Box Jumps: Improve power and teach proper landing mechanics, emphasizing soft landings with knees slightly bent and tracking over the toes.

-• Lateral Bounds – Improve lateral movement and stability, important for quick side-to-side movements in goalkeeping.
+Lateral Bounds: Improve lateral movement and stability, important for quick side-to-side movements in goalkeeping.
+Focus on controlled landings without knee collapse.

 Flexibility and Mobility